JohnMaher7/ev/IMPLEMENTATION_SUMMARY.md

 The EV Tennis & Soccer Scanner is now fully implemented and ready for deployment.
 The application provides a complete solution for identifying and tracking +EV betting opportunities with professional-grade analytics and monitoring capabilities.

-### Next Steps for Deployment (Railway):
+### Next Steps for Deployment
 1. Set up Supabase project and run schema migration
 2. Configure The Odds API account and keys
-3. Deploy to Railway (Dockerfile included) with environment variables
+3. Deploy UI to Vercel; set envs; confirm cron runs for discovery/poll
-4. The bot handles scheduling internally; no external crons are needed
+4. Deploy bot to UK VPS; set envs via `.env.bot`; confirm `/health` and cert login
-5. Configure monitoring and alerting
+5. Monitor logs/metrics and refine thresholds

 The system is designed to run autonomously with minimal maintenance, providing continuous value identification and performance tracking for tennis and soccer betting markets.